vrubleg/soundkeeper/ReadMe.txt

 - "Zero" plays stream of zeroes (like it was in Sound Keeper v1.0).
 It may be not enough for some hardware.
 - "Fluctuate" plays inaudible stream with lowest bit flipping from sample to sample.
 Used by default since v1.1.
 - "Sine" plays 1Hz sine wave at 1% volume.
 The frequency and amplitude can be changed.
 Useful for analog outputs.
+- "Noise" plays white noise, with the same parameters as the sine (except frequency).

 Sine stream parameters:
 There are a few parameters: F (frequency) and A (amplitude).
 The value goes right after the parameter character.